industrial-peons/industrial-peons.github.io/ssc.md

 # Serpentshrine Cavern

-**_Note: this is copied from a living document stored in Google Docs.
-If there are any ways that this document differs from the Google Doc, the Google Doc takes precedent.
-A link to the Google Doc that allows commenting is available on the Discord._**
+**_Note: This document is considered to be the source of truth whenever it differs from the Google Doc.._**

 | Name                                | Prio                                                                                                                                                                                           |
 | ----------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |